orcada-io/guides/website/docs/stake-pool/pxe-boot.md

 ## Synology NAS

 What we need to do:
-* Configure a Static IP
+* Configure a static IP
 * Enable NFS
 * Create some Shared Folders
 * Edit the Shared Folders NFS permissions